Article I. Establishment

 Section 2.
 Delegates

-1. Representation—Representation shall be based on proportional distribution across the four University administrative divisions: Academic Affairs, Business Affairs, Student Affairs and the combined Office of the Chancellor and Development and University Relations.
-Proportional representation will be adjusted periodically by the election committee to reflect employee make-up by division.
-The current employee census by division indicates that five delegates represent Academic Affairs, four delegates represent Business Affairs (at least one of whom must come from Physical Plant), two delegates represent Student Affairs and one delegate represents either the Chancellor’s Office or Development and University Relations. (see Amendment #13)
+1. Representation—Representation shall be based on proportional distribution across the four University administrative divisions: Academic Affairs, Business Affairs, Student Affairs and the combined Office of the Chancellor and Advancement.
+The election committee will periodically adjust proportional representation to reflect employee make-up by division.
+The current employee census by division indicates that five delegates represent Academic Affairs, four delegates represent Finance and Administration (at least one of whom must come from Facilities Operations), two delegates represent Student Affairs and one delegate represents either the Chancellor’s Office or Advancement.

-2. Term in Office— Each elected delegate shall be elected to serve a twenty-four month term, from the January meeting of the year of their election to the January meeting two years hence inclusive.
+2. Term in Office— Each elected delegate shall be elected to serve a twenty-four month term, from the January meeting of the year of his or her election to the January meeting two years hence inclusive.
 If the delegate transfers to another electoral division, he/she is allowed to complete his/her elected term.
-To ensure continuity, terms will be staggered so that approximately one half of the delegates are elected each year.
+To ensure continuity, terms will be staggered so that approximately one-half of the delegates are elected each year.
 Delegates take office and assume voting rights at the January meeting following the year in which they are elected.

 3. Re-election—Elected delegates who complete twelve months or more of their terms are not eligible for re-election until the second annual delegate election after the completion of their term.
-Elected delegates completing unexpired terms and who have completed less than twelve months of service will be eligible for re-election at the next regularly scheduled election. (see Amendment #1)
+Elected delegates completing unexpired terms and who have completed less than twelve months of service will be eligible for re-election at the next regularly scheduled election.
+Alternates may only serve two consecutive terms.

-B. Appointed—The Chancellor, at his /her discretion, may appoint up to two additional voting delegates.
+B. Appointed— The Chancellor, at his/her discretion, may appoint up to two additional voting delegates who may be drawn from EHRA non-teaching staff to make up for a lack of proportional campus representation.
 If the Chancellor chooses to appoint Council members, the appointments shall be made by December 31 each year.
 Each appointed delegate will serve a one-year term.
 Appointed delegates are not eligible for reappointment for one year after the completion of their terms.
-However, appointed delegates may be nominated and elected at any regularly scheduled election. (see Amendment #14)
+However, appointed delegates may be nominated and elected at any regularly scheduled election.

 First Alternate — Shall be the alternate with the highest number of votes after the elected delegates.